How do I apply? What are the application deadlines?

 Do you accept students from outside of Maine?
-Do you accept students from outside New England?
+Do you accept students from outside of New England?

 Do you accept international students?

 What is the class size?
 What is the gender split?
 What is the average age?
-What is the minority representation?
+What about diversity?

-How do UNE COM students do on the boards?
+How do UNE COM students do on boards?

 Where do students do their third and fourth-year rotations?

-How do UNE COM students do in the match?
+How do UNE COM studnets do in the match?
 Where do UNE COM graduates go for residency?